-Take a look at the project model, when you start a project.
-It shows how you can create a common foundation for your project before you turn the idea into a concrete concept by talking about the need for it and your motivation to realize the project.

-Objective: To create a common ground and ensure that you come together around needs, purposes, and values when you start your project work.
+The project model is a good tool for when you start a project.
+It helps you to create a common foundation for your project and group before you turn the idea into a concrete concept by talking about the need for it and your motivation to realize the project.
+This can help you create a common ground and ensure that you come together around needs, purposes, and values when you start your project work.